 2. Clean Your Tongue

-The tongue is often overlooked in oral care, but it can harbor plaque and tiny bits of food.
+The tongue is often overlooked in oral care, but it can harbour plaque and tiny bits of food.
 When you brush your teeth, gently sweep the brush across the tongue to remove food and bacteria that can lead to bad breath.
 If you have a coated tongue, you could benefit from a tongue scraper.

 3. Floss Once a Day